ameliarahman/ameliarahman.github.io/_posts/2023-02-28-monorepo-with-nx.md

 Let's choose express and then we need to name first application (let's name *app-one*)
 ![](../assets/img/nx/first-app.png)

-In addition, Nx will ask about setting up Nx Cloud2 (Honestly, I haven't researched about this, but the book said: Nx Cloud adds remote distributed computation caching and other performance enhancing features to the Nx workspace.
+In addition, Nx will ask about setting up Nx Cloud2 (Honestly, I haven't researched about this yet, but the book said: Nx Cloud adds remote distributed computation caching and other performance enhancing features to the Nx workspace.
 Even though it is the commercial addon for Nx, it comes with a generous free tier.
 So feel free to go ahead and enable it or skip it entirely).

 If finished, it will generate workspace foldering like this:
 ![](../assets/img/nx/foldering-workspace.png)